ga4gh/vrs/docs/source/specification/terms_and_model/location.rst

    * 0 ≤ *interval.start* ≤ *interval.end* ≤ *n*
    * interbase coordinate 0 refers to the point before the start of the Sequence
    * interbase coordinate n refers to the point after the end of the Sequence.
-* Coordinates MUST refer to valid Sequence.
+* Coordinates MUST refer to a valid Sequence.
 VR does not support referring to intronic positions within a transcript sequence, extrapolations beyond the ends of sequences, or other implied sequence.